DesiredInc/PassGenius/README.md

  •Сolorama 0.4.4
 # How to Use:

-Just install requirements, run python file and follow instructions.
+Just run setup.bat, python file and follow instructions.
 You need to enter length of password and choose symbols list to generate password.